thibmaek/thibmaek.github.io/_posts/2015-06-16-installing-el-capitan-in-parallels-vm.md

 date: "2015-06-16"
 ---

-OS X 10.11 El Capitan (which is a ridiculous name, if you're not from America) was recently announced at WWDC15 a couple of weeks ago.

-Not a lot of new features but mainly gimmicks (_shake to find cursor, really?_) and productivity upgrades like split screen working are included with this release of OS X.

-But there was one feature I was curious about, and that's the **completely revamped Web Inspector and the new Adaptive Viewer**.
-Chrome's DevTools are probably the most common used and the favourite of every webdev, but I seem to enjoy the way Web Inspector works way more (_grouped XHR folder anyone?_).

-The new Adaptive Viewer is something you could compare to that device emulator Chrome has, and curious how Safari's looks like I decided to take a look at the first beta of OS X 10.11

 ## Finding a beta and creating the dmg
 The beta releases are available to anyone enrolled to the Apple Developer Program.
 Sadly my enrollment is college bound and doesn't let me do anything besides get a provision for side-loading Xcode projects on my iPhone.

 Luckily, [shade.sh](https://blog.shade.sh/index.php/os-x-beta) uploads the beta's with a valid shasum so it's pretty safe to grab one from there.
 So I downloaded this file (*around 6GB*) and uncompressed it.